rz0585720/restaurant-list/README.md

 ```
 npm run start
 ```
-6. When you see `Express is listening on port: 3000` on terminal means that server has started sucessfully
+6. When you see `Express is listening on port: 3000` on terminal means that server has started successfully

 7. Now you can open your browser and enter [https://localhost:3000](https://localhost:3000) to use the websites.
 Enjoy!